temple-geography/census-gis/docs/index.md

 : N points each for labs 1 and 2.
 : N points each for labs 3 through 7.

-Student-Led Tutorial (graduate only) (to be edited)
+Student-Led Tutorial (graduate only)
 : 70-100 points.
 The tutorial is a skills workshop developed and presented by teams of 3-4 students based on topics discussed in class.
-The tutorial is awarded up to 30 points based on written materials (a workbook) and presentation..
+The tutorial is awarded up to 30 points based on written materials (a workbook) and presentation.

 Term Project (to be edited)
 : 50 (graduate) or 60 (undergraduate) base score